cwendorf/BASE/EASE/README.md

-# EASE: Estimation Approach to Statistics with Excel
+## EASE: Estimation Approach to Statistics with Excel

-**A set of modules in Basic Analytic Statistics with Excel (BASE)**

----

 ### Overview